DDvO/SolBatSim/README.md

 accumulated positive/negative per-second total power values over the given hour.
 The script is robust against intermittently missing power data by interpolating the data over the range of seconds where no power measurement is available.
+In order to cope with inadvertent abortion of script execution (e.g., due to system reboot), the script should be started automatically when not currently running, for instance using a Linux cron job that is triggered each minute.
+It can recover the per-minute and per-hour data accumulation for the current day if the file with the total power values per second has been produced.

 ## Kurzbeschreibung